Psykotikism/Mutant_Tanks/README.md

 }
 ```

-17. Are there any developer/tester features available in the plugin?
+14. Are there any developer/tester features available in the plugin?

 Yes, there are forwards, natives, stocks, target filters for each special infected, and an admin command that allows developers/testers to spawn and test each Super Tank.

 Forwards:
 ```
 /**
- * Called every second to trigger the Super Tank's ability.
+ * Called every second to trigger a Super Tank's ability.
  * Use this forward for any passive abilities.
  *
  * @param tank			Client index of the Tank.